What is a collaborative work management platform? How can you start to realise the benefits of one?

 Now imagine this could progressively be managed from a collaborative work management platform including a personalised branded customer login where your customers would receive a simple alert advising them to login once the tasks are completed.
-Benefits were significant financial savings with initial planning of work, staff being much better utilised based on their skills and quality of data delivering a greater customer experience resulting in contract stickiness
+Benefits included significant financial savings with initial planning of work, staff being much better utilised based on their skills and quality of data delivering a greater customer experience resulting in contract stickiness.

 How to get started?

 That all sounds great and I get the opportunity but how would I get started at my company?
 Your organisation likely has an innovation team or someone tasked with researching and validating innovative initiatives, within and beyond technology.

 Look across your teams and functions in your organisation for those processes, in which multiple parties are involved end-to-end.